taoensso/telemere/README.md

 ### Performance philosophy

 Telemere is optimized for *real-world* performance.
-This means **prioritizing flexibility** and realistic usage over synthetic micro benchmarks.
+This means **prioritizing flexibility** and realistic usage over synthetic micro-benchmarks.

 Large applications can produce absolute *heaps* of data, not all equally valuable.
 Quickly processing infinite streams of unmanageable junk is an anti-pattern.
 As scale and complexity increase, it becomes more important to **strategically plan** what data to collect, when, in what quantities, and how to manage it.